Types Of Jewelry Clasps

 A toggle clasp is a two-piece jewelry fastener that closes when a t-shaped or decorative bar is threaded through a circular loop.
 This stylized clasp type often serves as the centerpiece of a design.

-Hi I'm Angel and these are my hand made creations.Thanks for visiting my site!
+Hi I'm Angel.Thanks for visiting my site!